Here’s another one of my best-loved props that’s literally been around my haunts since it all began, WAY-BACK-WHEN!

 This is the main rod of the chandelier from the top view looking down

-(By the way, I also removed the decorative piece that fit over the main rod)
+(By the way, I had already removed the decorative piece that fit over the main rod)

 The red dot shows where a hole needs to be drilled in the top of the skull so that the rod of the chandelier can run through it.
 The size of the hole completely depends on how fat the rod is.